-Stitch Fix, Inc. (SFIX) CEO Katrina Lake on Q1 2021 Results - Earnings Call Transcript

 RossSandler

 Hey, congrats on the quarter, guys and Mike, congrats on your future plans.
 My first question is just on the advertising expense guidance.
-So you guys normally don't ramp up the marketing in the holiday quarter for obvious reasons that you just mentioned.
-But if we use that range that you provided, it looks pretty massive year-over-year like 70 percent-ish or thereabout.
-So what are you seeing in terms of CAC relative to that expense around, and are you going to see the, I know you report clients on a Q1 basis but it is the current quarter client growth going to reflect something closer to that, that has been growing, any color, that would be helpful.
-And then I can squeeze one more in.
-Sorry for that long question, beyond the 80% conversion on first Fix, that looks great.
-Can you guys parse out how much of that is coming from all the different things you're doing around personalization versus some of your customers probably have more disposable income right now, going towards retail and going to e-commerce than they are other discretionary spending categories?
-So is that macro got started, you're seeing in terms of personalization as well.
+So, you guys normally don't ramp up the marketing in the holiday quarter for obvious reasons that you just mentioned.
+But if we use that range that you provided, it looks pretty massive year-on-year like 70 percent-ish or thereabout.
+So what are you seeing in terms of CAC relative to that expense ramp, and are you going to see the, I know you report clients on a TTM basis, but is the current quarter client growth going to reflect something closer to that, that ad spend growth, any color, that would be helpful.
+And then if I can squeeze one more in.
+Sorry for that long question.
+The 80% conversion on first Fix, that looks great.
+Can you guys parse out how much of that is coming from all the different things you're doing around personalization versus some of your customers probably have more disposable income right now, going towards retail and going to e-commerce than other discretionary spending categories?
+So, is that macro or is that stuff that you're seeing in terms of personalization as well.

 KatrinaLake

-Yes, why don't I, and thank you very much for the questions.
-Ross, why don't I actually just take your question on successful first Fix on the 80% number, and then, and on the advertising side, Elizabeth Spaulding, Elizabeth and potentially Mike can weigh in as well.
-On the 80% successful first fix metric, I think it's probably a little bit of both honestly, I think there is no question that the macro environment right now is kind of enhancing and increasing our product market fit.
-I think as more and more people are looking for e- commerce solutions, and as more and more people who may never have bought jeans, as an example online are trying to figure out, like, where does the best tool out there to help me to find jeans?
+Yes, why don't -- and thank you very much for the questions.
+Ross.
+Why don't I actually just take your question on successful first Fix on the 80% number, and then the advertising side, Elizabeth and potentially Mike can weigh in as well.
+On the 80% successful first Fix metric, I think it's probably a little bit of both honestly, I think there is no question that the macro environment right now is kind of enhancing and increasing our product market fit.
+I think as more and more people are looking for e- commerce solutions, and as more and more people who may never have bought jeans, as an example online are trying to figure out, like, what are the best tool out there to help me to find jeans.
 I think there's no question that kind of the macro environment and the kind of drive towards e-commerce is definitely a contributor.

-On that being said, like we are always AV testing improvements in our algorithm.
-We definitely really believe especially in women's and in kid's that the speed with which we shifted the assortment to be able to meet our client, where we were, we've talked about this for the last couple of quarters, but being able to get out of the categories like workwear and the things that are less relevant, and be able to be in the categories like athleisure.
-And even to some extent sports like those are definitely changes that really helped our business to kind of not just survive, but really thrive during this time.
-And so I think it's a combination of both the macro environment as well as kind of things that we've done to be able to improve those client outcomes.
+That being said, like we are always A/B testing improvements in our algorithm.
+We definitely really believe, especially in women's and in kid's, that the speed with which we shifted the assortment to be able to meet our client where we were, and we've talked about this for the last couple of quarters that being able to get out of the categories like workwear and the things that are less relevant and be able to be in the categories like athleisure, and even to some extent sports like those are definitely changes that really helped our business to kind of not just survive, but really thrive during this time.
+And so, I think it's a combination of both the macro environment as well as kind of things that we've done to be able to improve those client outcomes.

 And then I'll pass it over to Elizabeth to answer your question on marketing.